 Also known as the California lilac, the ceanothus is the xeriscape’s answer to the hydrangea.
-This member of the buckthorn family ranges in height from 5 to 20 feet in shrub or small tree form and is smothered in blue blossom clusters in early spring.
+This member of the buckthorn family ranges in height from 5 to 20 feet as a shrub or small tree and is smothered in blue blossom clusters in early spring.

 04 of 10

 If your Mediterranean garden receives shade from olive or cypress trees, consider planting a Daphne shrub as a flowering companion.
 The highly fragrant shrubs demand perfect drainage, but like a bit of protection from the all-day glare of the sun.
 Choose a variety with variegated leaves, like ‘Maejima,’ and you’ll have a beautiful specimen plant in or out of bloom.Continue to 5 of 10 below.